Skip to main content

 How renewable energy works with underfloor heating

 Air or ground source heat pumps are particularly effective when used with wet underfloor heating.
-That’s because heat pumps are designed to be left on for long periods of time and also heat water to the lower temperature that underfloor heating uses.
-You could even combine this with solar panels, as heat pumps still need some electricity to run.
+That’s because heat pumps are also designed to be left on for on for longer periods of time and to operate at lower temperatures.
+Heat pumps still need some electricity to run – you could generate that electricity via solar panels.

 Share this: